pocomane/brewed-in-the-apocalypse/bita.md

 ```

 Similary, if an action is too much likely to fail, the scenarist should just
-said it is impossible, giving a similar alternative.
-If the player insist to do
+said it is impossible.
+If the player insist to do it, just do what the failure
-it, just do what the failure text of the player move demands.
+text of the player move demands.

 If the player just continues to speak, skipping or performing a roll contrary
 to what the scenarist thinks is appropriate, the scenarist can stop the action,